 How to Buy Tax Liens

-Not every state allows the public auction of overdue property taxes, but many do.
-According to recent estimates by the NTLA, 2,500 municipalities and counties currently sell tax debt to the public.
+Not every state allows the public auction of overdue property taxes, but thousands of municipalities and counties across the country currently sell tax debt to the public.

-For a new investor, one place to start is where you live, by getting in touch with your local tax revenue official.
+For a new investor, one place to start looking into buying tax liens is by getting in touch with your local tax revenue official.
 They can point you to the publication of overdue taxes.
 Most states advertise property tax lien sales for before the actual sale.
 Most of the time, these advertisements let you know the property owner, the legal description of the property, and the amount of delinquent taxes.

 If that sounds like too much work and research, investors can access this unique asset class by purchasing shares in a tax lien fund run by an institutional investor.
 Institutional investors may have the research, focus, and experience new investors may not have, or want to develop.
 Professional investors also have experience with some of the litigation and other expensive pitfalls that can come with a property foreclosure.